davesamer/ml-ops-test-project/README.md

 - before code review code is automatically tested; pull request fails if tests fail.

 # TODO
+- Next goal: Serving "champion model" on azure infrastructure
     - IaC Azure VM for model deployment & Blob Storage for data
     - Test deployment with mlflow locally / build docker image
     - Pipeline for model deployment (batch or online)

-- Write model_comparison (offline on hold out dataset)
+        - model comparison --> using best performing model and set it to champion (offline on hold out dataset)

 - write unit/integration tests and integrate into pipelines